 Hospital Bag Checklist for Baby:

 - Baby Blanket: Bringing your own, personal receiving blanket for your little one as he/she enters the world not only helps keep your baby warm, it also provides the baby with a personal, comforting item.
 Down the road, it may just be their special blankie they won’t go anywhere without.
-Get 15% off adorable baby blankets and swaddles at Stroller Haus!
-Just use our code STROLLER15.

 - Clothing: During your stay in the hospital, bodysuits are a great go-to for easy changing.
 It’s important to also pack your baby’s going home outfit!
 Remember to consider the weather conditions and pack your baby’s outfit accordingly.